Sunday, August 9, 2020

 "Bongo Neuläufer sitting" is licensed under CC-BY 4.0

 In D&D, or Das Schwarze Auge, when you collect enough experience, you gain a new level which comes with improved abilities and new powers.
-In Midgard, there were different kinds of experience points to track so you could not use spellcasting experience to improve your melee ability, making more realistic and a bookkeeping chore.
+In Midgard, there were different kinds of experience points to track so you could not use spellcasting experience to improve your melee ability, making things more realistic and a bookkeeping chore.
 More realism does not equal a better game.
 In the level-free Chaosium system your character elegantly gets better in the skills used during play.

 Why experience works